-The brake lever is equipped with a brake lever position adjusting bolt.
-Adjust the distance between the brake lever and the throttle grip as follows.
+The brake lever is equipped with a position adjusting bolt.
+Adjust the distance between the brake lever and the handlebar grip as follows.

-- Slide the rubber cover toward the end of the brake lever. - 2.
-Loosen the locknut. - 3.
-While holding the lever pushed away from the throttle grip, turn the adjusting bolt in direction (a) to increase the distance, and in direction (b) to decrease it.
+- 1. Slide the rubber cover toward the end of the brake lever. - 2.
+Loosen the locknut.

+While holding the lever pushed away from the handlebar grip, turn the adjusting bolt in direction (a) to increase the distance, and in direction (b) to decrease it.